Academic Integrity Policy

 Membership of the Academic Integrity Board

 - The Provost (or Provost's designee) shall appoint faculty and administration members of the Academic Integrity Board.
-The dean of graduate studies serves as nonvoting chairperson.
-If the dean of graduate studies is not available to serve, the administration will appoint a substitute.
+The Dean of The Graduate School serves as nonvoting chairperson.
+If the Dean of The Graduate School is not available to serve, the administration will appoint a substitute.

 - A faculty dean not involved in the charging process.
 A substitute may be appointed as given in paragraph 1.

 - Two faculty members.
 At the beginning of each academic year, the Office of the Provost (or Provost's designee) shall randomly select two full-time faculty from each academic department in order to constitute the pool.
 Two faculty members from different departments will be randomly selected from this pool to serve on the Academic Integrity Board.
 In the case of charges brought against graduate students, the faculty members must be involved in teaching graduate-only courses (double-numbered courses do not count) or in directing graduate research projects.

 - Two graduate students.
 Such students will be appropriately trained in procedures relating to this policy and the need for confidentiality pursuant to the Family Educational Rights and Privacy Act (FERPA).

 Hearing Procedures for Academic Integrity Board